rtholmes/cpsc310starter/README.md

-# CPSC 310 Project
+# CPSC 310 Starter

-This is the base project for CPSC310.
+This is a starter for CPSC310.
 Using it will help you get started with many of the tools we will use this term.
+While this is a great resource for getting your tools and environment setup on your computer, you will need to start again (although it will take under 5 minutes the second time) once the project is released.

 ### Configure Environment